UtrechtUniversity/campylobacter-crisprscape/doc/allthebacteria.md

 [manual](manual.md#download-input-genomes).)

 - Sample list `sample_list.txt.gz` 5.4MB
     - This file simply lists all the sample accessions that are present in the dataset.

 - Species calls `species_calls.tsv.gz` 17MB
     - Lists per sample accession the species identified and whether or not it is of high-quality (T/F).
-    This file can be used to identify which sample accessions contain high-quality genomes of the species of interest, e.g.
+      This file can be used to identify which sample accessions contain high-quality genomes of the species of interest, e.g.:

 ```bash
 zless species_calls.tsv.gz | grep "Campylobacter_D jejuni" |\